coderdba-coding-org/java/various/README.txt

 - Fork --> finite end, split into multiple parallel tasks
 - Service --> utility services like functions in shell programs, not instantiated

+## TODO
+Monitoring kind of thread to watch and kill another thread

 ## INDEX

 thread01 - simple thread that reads a file - in continuous or one-time mode thread02 - thread with interruption - simple, non-blocking threads, interrupt using different wasy thread03 - blocking threads - how to interrupt them